imgag/megSAP/README.md

 If you are interested to join the effort, please contact [Marc Sturm](https://github.com/marc-sturm).

 ## Obtaining megSAP

 The installation of megSAP is quite time-consuming because many tools and big databases need to installed.
 The installation instructions can be found [here](doc/install_unix.md).

+*Note: Only GRCh38 is supported.
+There is a [branch](https://github.com/imgag/megSAP/tree/GRCh37) for GRCh37, but is is not updated or maintained since December 2021 anymore.*

 ## Documentation